-Rain water that falls on and around the property of a house or building complex needs to be managed so it does not create undesirable conditions.
-Water puddles on paved areas such as walkways, driveways and parking lots can freeze during the winter months, creating hazards.
-Water accumulation in planter beds and grass areas will eventually seep into the ground and create saturated ground conditions adjacent to basements and crawl spaces, increasing hydrostatic pressures and the possibility for interior leaks.
-Uncontrolled water flow from downspouts or converging from negative pitched grading will increase the potential for erosion and damage to landscaping and hardscaping alike.
-If there is any doubt of this, maybe a visit to the Grand Canyon would be found interesting.
+Is water from your roof being directed into your basement?
+Rain water that falls on and around a house or building complex needs to be managed, so that it doesn’t create undesirable conditions.
+Water that puddles on paved areas, such as walkways, driveways and parking lots, can freeze during the winter months, creating hazards.
+Water accumulation in planter beds and grass areas will eventually seep into the ground and create saturated ground conditions adjacent to basements and crawl spaces.
+This can increase hydrostatic pressure and the possibility for interior leaks.
+Uncontrolled water flow from downspouts or negative pitched grading will increase the potential for erosion and damage to landscaping and hardscaping alike.
+That’s when site drainage, French drains or a drywell can be of assistance.

 How a Drywell or Drainage System Removes Unwanted Water

 Boccia Inc. can visually survey most properties and design a drywell or drainage system to manage the water flow.
 The discharges from roof gutter downspouts flow into sub-grade pipes that flow to daylight or drywells, so the water doesn’t end up against a basement wall.
 Gardens and grassy areas that are overburdened with water can remain swampy days after a storm.
 To help them drain, leach systems remove water from the ground.
 A French Drain system can even reroute pooled water to a storm drain.

 Boccia Inc. has an array of unique, ingenious drywell and drainage systems, which they’ve pioneered over decades in the industry.
 Boccia Inc. consultants are experts in Long Island water management.
 They also have an unusual ability to understand how water flows in relation to the whole property.
 This helps them to understand how it will affect a particular location under severe deluges.
 In many circumstances, they will invent a solution when one does not exist.
 Nobody knows and does property drainage from Long Island weather like Boccia Inc.